symfony/symfony-docs/book/installation.rst

     $ cd my_project_name/
     $ php app/console server:run

-Then, open your browser and access the ``http://localhost:8000/app/example`` URL to see the
-Welcome page of Symfony:
+Then, open your browser and access the ``http://localhost:8000/`` URL to see the Welcome Page of Symfony:

 .. image:: /images/quick_tour/welcome.png
    :align: center